 Hendrix encourages students to participate in study abroad programs.
-Students contemplating study abroad should contact the Financial Aid Office to determine which Hendrix student financial aid funds may be used to study abroad.
+Students contemplating study abroad should contact the Financial Aid Office to determine which student financial aid funds may be used to study abroad.
 The Financial Aid Office will work with the student to help make study abroad possible using federal, state, private sector, and, in many cases, Hendrix funds.
 In general, Hendrix funds may be used for the exchange programs with ISEP, the University of Graz, and the Hendrix-in-London program at Birkbeck College.
-Hendrix College academic scholarships and grants are not available to be used for the Hendrix-in-Oxford program, but students may apply for limited grants to help fund this opportunity.
+Hendrix College academic scholarships and grants are not available to be used for the Hendrix-in-Oxford or ISEP Direct programs.
+Students may apply for limited grants to help fund the Oxford opportunity.
 The Financial Aid Office will assist the student in obtaining any federal, state, or private sector funds for which the student is eligible to assist with expenses associated with these programs.
+Assistance will also be provided for those who may desire to set up a consortium agreement to facilitate off campus study.